Disarray at state Pardon and Parole Board surfaces at meeting

 “This stuff about me being mad at him — that is not the issue,” McCall said.
 “This goes way, way back before that.

 “I think he had private issues going on.
 He has a nonprofit he spends too much time working on.
 I just don’t think he has provided the leadership or assistance to staff.
-I had had all of it I am going to take.”
+I had all of it I am going to take.”

 Bickley, who was not at Monday’s meeting, was asked afterward to respond to McCall’s allegations about his performance.